Introduction

 Collision Group, Collide With

 You can assign a collision group to a body (five groups are available), and specify which groups the body should collide with.
-By default every body belongs to the same group and can collide with every other groups.
+By default, all bodies belong to the same group and can collide with every other group.

 This parameter is used to prevent body rotation.